 What do I do if I do not qualify for protection as a victim of domestic violence but I still need protection from someone?

 If you do not qualify for protection as a victim of domestic violence but need protection from someone (including a stranger, an acquaintance, or another person not covered under a domestic violence order of protection), you might qualify for some other type of order.
 Contact VictimConnect at (855) 484-2846 or a lawyer for more information.
 You can find a lawyer using your preferred search engine.
-If you cannot afford a lawyer, contact MS Legal Help at (800) 498-1804.
+If you cannot afford a lawyer, contact MS Legal Services at (800) 498-1804.

 How can the court help protect you?